 I am far too pasta-obsessed (and my husband far too taco-obsessed) for us to ever live a fully ketogenic lifestyle, but I am also not contentious enough to not acknowledge that I absolutely feel different after a starch-free, low-carb meal.

-I also know that I’ve given several alternatives to taco shells on this very blog, but a lettuce wrap is not going to create the same joy as a tortilla; just a different joy.
+I also know that I’ve given several alternatives to taco shells on this very blog, but a keto taco in a lettuce wrap is not going to create the same joy as a tortilla; just a different joy.
 Or at least, appreciation.

 I was even more pleased at not feeling like I needed elastic waist pants after this meal.
 Low carb and keto friendly, Mexican Stuffed Peppers are indulgent without being heavy.
-They are absolutely guaranteed to simultaneously comfort your cravings and your irrationally guilty diet conscience (stop that already!).
+They are absolutely guaranteed to simultaneously comfort your cravings and your irrationally guilty diet conscience (but really, stop that already!).

 How to Make Low Carb Mexican Stuffed Peppers